 - Be Respectful: Respect the interests of patients, caregivers, and health care providers, particularly related to matters of privacy and the primacy of the patient/physician relationship

 - Protect and Advance Patient Health: Provide accurate and timely reporting on medicine safety

-- Transparency: Any sponsorship should be entirely transparent as to the role of product sponsors as participants in online discusions [sic]
+- Transparency: Any sponsorship should be entirely transparent as to the role of product sponsors as participants in online discussions [sic]

 - Respect the Views of Others: Acknowledge other opinions but don’t censor or limit these views; rather, add the product sponsor’s views to the ongoing discussions

 Importantly, AstraZeneca claims that it has taken the noble step of limiting their social networking to “corporate, non-product information.”
 That is a wise and responsible decision, given the current lack of regulation.
 But, AstraZeneca is poised to become a leader in the social networking drug world: they have no less than one blog, three Facebook pages (including one for Nexium—perhaps AstraZeneca forgot about that one when they said they are not talking about products?), three Twitter accounts, and three YouTube sites.
 Their proposal identifies many of the challenges ahead—how will the FDA’s regulation fit in with regulation from other nations?
-What responsibility does a manufacturer have for content posted on-line by third parties (for example, Google Sidewiki)?
+What responsibility does a manufacturer have for content posted online by third parties (for example, Google Sidewiki)?
 How do promotional rules apply to space-restricted social networking, like Twitter?
-Does “big picture” regulation (i.e., not regulating each post) actually work, given how consumers are going to use each form of social networking?
+Does “big picture” regulation (i.e., not regulating each post) actually work, given how consumers will use each form of social networking?

 I have not seen the other submissions, but I will be on the lookout and will post links as they come up.